Thread Pool Design

 return 0;

-}The exception travels from the worker thread to the main thread with its type information fully intact.
-You don't need to design an error code system, serialize exception information into strings, or set up global error handling callbacks—the packaged_task + future combination encapsulates cross-thread exception propagation cleanly.
-This is really worth appreciating: C++'s exception mechanism is inherently stack unwinding-oriented and naturally suited for synchronous calls.
-Cross-thread exception propagation is normally quite troublesome, but packaged_task internally catches the std::current_exception() and stores it, and when the caller calls future.get(), it rethrows—making the whole process feel exactly like handling a synchronous exception to the caller.
+}Exceptions propagate from the worker thread to the main thread with type information intact.
+We do not need to design an error code system, serialize exception messages into strings, or implement a global error callback—the combination of packaged_task and future encapsulates cross-thread exception propagation cleanly.
+This is truly remarkable: the C++ exception mechanism is inherently guided by stack unwinding, making it naturally suited for synchronous calls.
+Cross-thread exception propagation is normally troublesome, but packaged_task internally captures and stores the result via std::current_exception().
+When the caller invokes future.get(), the exception is rethrown, making the process feel exactly like handling a synchronous exception.

 Step 4: Graceful Shutdown

-Shutting down a thread pool sounds simple—just make the worker threads exit, right?
-But we're not done yet; the real pitfalls lie in the shutdown timing.
-When shutting down, there might still be unexecuted tasks in the queue, and currently executing tasks might not have finished.
-If you brutally kill all workers (for example, by directly detaching or terminating them), submitted tasks get dropped, and in-progress tasks might leave things in a half-finished state—imagine a thread in the middle of writing a file getting killed, and you'll understand how disastrous that can be.
+Shutting down a thread pool sounds simple—just let the worker threads exit.
+However, the challenge lies in the shutdown sequence.
+The queue might still contain pending tasks, and currently executing tasks might not be finished.
+If we brutally terminate all workers (for example, by detaching or terminating), submitted tasks are lost, and active tasks might be left in a half-finished state—imagine a thread in the middle of writing to a file being killed, and you will understand how disastrous this can be.

-A "graceful" shutdown sequence should look like this: first, stop accepting new tasks (submit() throws an exception or returns an error); then, let worker threads finish executing all remaining tasks in the queue; finally, all worker threads exit normally, and the destructor joins them.
+A "graceful" shutdown sequence should look like this: first, stop accepting new tasks (have submit() throw an exception or return an error); second, let worker threads finish executing all remaining tasks in the queue; and finally, have all worker threads exit normally so the destructor can join them.

-Let's look back at the exit condition in worker_loop():
+Let's return to the exit condition in worker_loop():

 cv_.wait(lock, [this] { return stop_ || !tasks_.empty(); });